-IMPORTANT: Follow these instructions if you want to move a domain on a NetWare[®] or Windows server to another directory on the same server or to a different NetWare or Windows server.
-If you want to move a domain located on a NetWare or Windows server onto a Linux server, see "Manually Migrating a Domain and Its MTA to Linux" in "Update" in the GroupWise 7 Installation Guide.
+IMPORTANT: Follow these instructions if you want to move a domain on a NetWare or Windows server to another directory on the same server or to a different NetWare or Windows server.
+If you want to move a domain located on a NetWare or Windows server onto a Linux server, see "Moving a Domain to Linux" in "Update" in the GroupWise 6.5 Installation Guide.

-- 1 Back up the domain, as described in Chapter 31, "Backing Up GroupWise Databases," on page 407. - 2 In ConsoleOne, browse to and right-click the domain to move, then click Properties to display the domain Identification page.
+1 Back up the domain.
+See Chapter 31, "Backing Up GroupWise Databases," on page 375.

-3 In the UNC Path field, change the UNC path to the location where you want to move the domain, then click OK to save the new location.
+- 2 In ConsoleOne, browse to and right-click the domain to move, then click Properties to display the domain Identification page. - 3 In the UNC Path field, change the UNC path to the location where you want to move the domain, then click OK to save the new location.

-The location change is propagated throughout your GroupWise system.
+The location change will be propagated throughout your GroupWise system.